- About Us

 Michele McDonald has taught insight meditation around the world for 31 years, helping individuals to find their own natural entry points into stillness and deep liberation.
-She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and Burma relief projects.
+She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and taking part in Burma relief projects.

 Annie Nugent has practiced since 1979 and was an IMS Resident Teacher, 1999-2003.
 Her teaching style aims to reveal how all aspects of our lives can help us come to a clear and direct understanding of the Truth.